 “With soaring trade volumes and a number of projects in the pipeline to improve freight infrastructure, Saudi Arabia is capable of outshining the United Arab Emirates’ focus as the GCC’s main trading hub,” the report stated.

 CEO comment – “There have been several new free zones created in the Kingdom.
-Most notably the 63 sq km industrial area that makes up about one-third of the new King Abdullah Industrial City.
-Of which is served by the Kingdom’s first privately run port, King Abdullah Port.
+Most notably the 63 sq km industrial area that makes up about one-third of the new King Abdullah Industrial City, is served by the Kingdom’s first privately run port, King Abdullah Port.
 Opportunities in logistics are growing due to the increase in consumption and the National Transformation Plan.”